robinilla/HYs-modeling-evaluation/README.md

 - *models_predictions_code.R*: It is a script which contains all the modeling approaches developed in the research article.
 Note that for running the analysis is also needed data input as well as predicion layers.
 Models results obtained in this step will be used as input data for making the figures.
 - *modelingSpData.csv* is a subset of the HYs dataset used for modeling.
 The information provide in this file is:
 	prec: precipitation value of each territorial unit
-	hfp: precipitation value of each territorial unit
+	hfp: human footprint value of each territorial unit
 	forest: percentage of forest cover of each territorial unit,
 	bioreg: the bioreg that each territorial unit corresponds to
 	Var1: x centroid coordinates in kilometers